Hide Vitalucci

-Hide Kengei Vitalucci (ヒデ・ケンゲイ・ヴィタルッシー; born 5 March 2002) is a Japanese-Italian professional footballer who plays as an attacking midfielder for Ekstraklasa club Arka Gdynia.
+Hide Kengei Vitalucci (ヒデ・ケンゲイ・ヴィタルッシー; born 5 March 2002) is a Japanese-Italian professional footballer who plays as an attacking midfielder for I liga club Arka Gdynia.

 Career

 A former youth academy player of Nagoya Grampus, Vitalucci joined Italian club Frosinone in 2019.

 On 15 July 2021, he joined Serie C side Pergolettese on a season-long loan deal.
 He made his professional debut for the club on 21 August, in a goalless Coppa Italia Serie C draw against Pro Vercelli.
 On 26 September, he scored his first professional goal for the club in a 2–2 league draw with Virtus Verona.
 On 21 November, he scored a brace in a 4–0 league win over Pro Vercelli.

 On 22 July 2022, his deal with Pergolettese was officially turned permanent.
 On 1 September 2023, Vitalucci's contract with the club was terminated by mutual consent.

 On 6 March 2024, Vitalucci joined Polish II liga club Chojniczanka Chojnice on a contract until June 2025, with an option for a further year.

 On 6 July 2024, Vitalucci joined Polish I liga club Arka Gdynia for an undisclosed fee, reported to be approximately €70,000, signing a three-year deal with the Pomeranian side.
 On 3 August 2024, he scored his first goal for the club in a 3–0 away league win over Polonia Warsaw.
+On 23 January 2026, he joined Polonia Warsaw on loan until the end of the season.
+In late February, his season was cut short after suffering an anterior cruciate ligament injury in training.